TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformariadb/dbformariadb-performance-highselect1latency.md

 * Ensure your client and MariaDB Database are in the same Azure region
 * If your client is hosted in an Azure VM, turn on accelerated networking for lowest connection latency
 * Ensure you are measuring latency on an existing connection.
 Creating a new connection can take 100+ milliseconds.
 Connection pooling is strongly recommended to avoid the overhead of establishing new connections.
-* Reduce the number of round trips between you application and the database if possible
+* Reduce the number of round trips between your application and the database if possible
 * We strongly recommend that you use a database connection pool or a long connection to Azure Database for MariaDB.

 ## **Recommended Documents**